Skip to main content

 LEAP – Learning from Experience As Printmakers

-If you’re purchasing a class, click “Buy Now” below, and the instructor or treasurer will send you a password and class supply list.
+If you’re not an NPS member, and you’d like to take a class, click “Buy Now” below, and our treasurer will send you a password and class supply list.

 LEAP LIVE, our series of live interviews and recorded classes, began in 2021…the NPS website is under construction and all videos will be transferred to this page by the end of 2025.

-But here are some live interviews to start with: Click on the video number to watch.
+But here are the first live interviews: Click on the video number to watch.

 VIDEO ONE: Chris Dewees and Sue Fierston speak for an hour as Chris describes the early days of NPS, his gyotaku process, the Smithsonian SITES traveling show, NPS friends and the publication of his two books.
 Filmed live over Zoom.